 - Demonstrates a long-term commitment to mentoring

-- The nomination narrative should not exceed five pages, single-spaced in a 12-point font and fully explain why the nominee stands out as a mentor in the communications field.
+- Narrative should not exceed five pages, single-spaced in a 12-point font

-- The years the nominee has served as a mentor;
+- Years the nominee has served as a mentor;

-- The number of mentees he or she has helped;
+- Number of mentees the nominee has helped;

 - Examples of how the nominee has mentored others.